Major Projects Completed Schemes

 This scheme has transformed the experience for people travelling by foot, by addressing the current difficulties for safe crossing posed by the ring road (Riverway).
 This has been achieved by providing safe and direct walking routes with crossing facilities at one of the main junctions along Riverway, Darlington Street / King Street.

-The improvements will address severance, congestion, and air quality issues at this busy junction.
+The improvements have addressed severance, congestion, and air quality issues at this busy junction.

 Victoria Street / Warrington Road junction improvements

-There is a new toucan crossing near Alexandra Park and double yellow lines have been installed between Woodyates Street and Mere Street.
+• A toucan crossing near Alexandra Park and double yellow lines between Woodyates Street and Mere Street.

 Victoria Street, Wigan 1 Header Text here Victoria Street, Wigan 2 Header Text here Add image Header Text here Add image Header Text here Add image Header Text here Add image Header Text here